AgileRL/AgileRL/docs/get_started/index.rst

          python -m agilerl.train dqn.yaml

-Every aspect of the training pipeline is customisable — from modifying hyperparameters and mutation strategies in our off-the-shelf tools, to implementing your own :ref:`evolvable algorithms <custom_algorithms>`, :ref:`network architectures <evolvable_networks>`, and
+Every aspect of the training pipeline is customisable: from modifying hyperparameters and mutation strategies in our off-the-shelf tools, to implementing your own :ref:`evolvable algorithms <custom_algorithms>`, :ref:`network architectures <evolvable_networks>`, and